RetroDECK/ES-DE/THEMES-DEV.md

 #### textlist

-A text list for navigating and selecting games.
+A text list for navigating and selecting games or systems.

 Supported views:
+* `system`
 * `gamelist`

 Instances per view: